-Do you know, Disabling WP-Cron can make your website load much faster.
+Do you know, that Disabling WP-Cron can make your website load much faster?
 It can also help to solve many WordPress timeout errors.
 Let’s explore How to disable WP-Cron for faster performance.

 This blog is hosted in Siteground.
-Off late I started getting 503 error very frequently.
+Off late I started getting 503 errors very frequently.
 A quick googling helped me discover that it could be because of a timeout error.

 What Is WP-Cron

 Cron Jobs are scheduled tasks that WordPress does at scheduled intervals.
 This includes publishing posts on a scheduled date, checking for updates, taking backup automatically, or any set of automated work.

 Basically, Cron Jobs makes our life easy by automating the whole process.
 That’s really fun.
 Right?

 If you are running an affiliate website like the Amazon affiliates store, then cron jobs are a must.
 Cron jobs make sure that the price of all products are synchronized and updated whenever there is a change in the Amazon website.
 It’s next to impossible to search prices and update the same manually.